Bootstrap approach to 1+1 dimensional integrable quantum field theories: the case of the Sinh-Gordon model: Acknowledgment

 \section{Acknowledgment}

 I thank M. Karowski, M. Lashkevich and F. Smirnov for stimulating discussions on various aspects of integrable quantum field theories.

-This work was supported by CNRS.
+The author is supported by CNRS and also acknowledges support from ERC Project LDRAM: ERC-2019-ADG Project 884584.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while the author participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2021 semester.